Sebastien-Le/SensoryDataScience/chapters/chapter3.md

 This part is dedicated to <span style="font-weight : bold">textual data</span>, the infamous <span style="font-weight : bold">Why?</span> question.
 For this kind of data, the preparation phase is really important.
 Once done, the rest is pretty classic, at least in this part.

-Lets' have a look at these data from line 20 to line 60.
+Let's have a look at these data from line 20 to line 60.
 What can you say from this kind of data?

 <codeblock id="04_s21">
 </codeblock>